openbridge/airbridge/README.md

 ```

 ## Tracking Your Runs
-In the realm of data processing, especially when dealing with data synchronization, logging, or orchestration tasks, it's crucial to have a way to uniquely identify each execution or "job".
+In the realm of data processing, especially when dealing with data synchronization or orchestration tasks, it's crucial to have a way to uniquely identify each execution or "job".
 This is especially true given the use of a state file informs Airbyte where you want to start or where you left off.

 This is where the concept of a "Job ID" comes into play.